-MacGregor was the representative for New York’s 41st congressional district and was a Republican.
+MacGregor was the representative for New York’s 41st congressional district as a Republican.
 He served from 1927 to 1929.

 He was previously the representative for New York’s 41st congressional district as a Republican from 1925 to 1927; the representative for New York’s 41st congressional district as a Republican from 1923 to 1925; and the representative for New York’s 41st congressional district as a Republican from 1919 to 1923.